© David Llewellyn

 “I’m giving her a bath,” said Anabel, who twisted the nozzle of the hose to let the water spray out.
 She turned the hose on the elephant, starting with a swoosh into Minnie’s open and expectant mouth.

-This made Ginny giggle.
-“She’s thirsty.
-Is she thirsty?”
+This made Jinny giggle.
+“She’s firsty.
+Is she firsty?”

 “She’s a very greedy elephant,” said Anabel.
-“She likes eating and drinking.”
-Anabel knew this for a fact because most of yesterday had been spent shovelling food in at one end and droppings from the other.
+“She likes nothing better than eating and drinking.”
+Anabel knew this for a fact because most of yesterday had been spent shovelling food in at one end and whatever came out of the other.
 Droppings were too small a word for what came out of Minnie.
 Grandad had another name for it.
 “Gold,” he called it.
 “Elephant gold.
 After unicorn shit, it’s probably the best manure in the world,” he’d said, and then he’d received another clout from Mrs B and a terrible warning to watch his language in front of sensitive ears.

 Anabel’s ears weren’t sensitive any more.
 She’d heard a lot of language in her time and not all of it was fit for a princess.